 Businesses find, train and retain talent while diversifying their workforce with VR

-A range of assessments are offered to evaluate individual needs and strengths of VR clients.
+A range of assessments are offered to evaluate individual needs and strengths of VR consumers.
 This also helps provide businesses with well-matched candidates to meet their workforce needs.

-VR work training centers offer job preparedness classes and customized job readiness training that provide clients fundamental skills needed in the workplace or for more advanced training.
+VR work training centers offer job preparedness classes and hands-on job readiness training that provide consumers fundamental skills needed for the more advanced training or the workplace.

-Work-based training allows clients to learn job-specific duties.
+Work-based training allows consumers to learn job-specific duties.
 Job tryouts, internships and on the job training provide businesses an opportunity to assess skills while reducing training costs.
-VR even provides Worker’s Compensation coverage for the client.
+VR even provides Worker’s Compensation coverage for the consumer.

-Following a worksite assessment, rehabilitation technology engineers recommend assistive devices and other technological adaptations which allow clients to overcome barriers and work at their maximum potential.
+Following a worksite assessment, rehabilitation technology engineers recommend assistive devices and other technological adaptations which allow consumers to overcome barriers and work at their maximum potential.

-If needed, supported employment can also be provided to assist with training clients to meet a business’s expectations.
+If needed, supported employment can also be provided to assist with training consumers to meet a business’s expectations.

-Through our job retention services we help employers retain their most valuable asset, their employees, by assisting those who are experiencing physical or emotional concerns jeopardizing their work performance.
+Through our job retention services we can also help employers retain their current employees, by assisting those who are experiencing physical or emotional concerns jeopardizing their work performance.

-This includes residential four-week treatment facilities to help employees who may be impacted by the effects of alcohol or other
+This includes residential four-week treatment to help employees who may be impacted by the effects of alcohol or other substance abuse.

 Tax credits and other financial incentives are available to help with training, orientation and accommodation.